GioPat/cristoforoinvoice/README.md

-# CristoInvoice - Brutal INVOICE System
+# CristoforoInvoice - Brutal INVOICE System

 # QUICK(ONLY) start
 Just download freaking PHP 8.1 or whatever and run